 Why a Lifetime ISA could make buying your first home more affordable

 First-time buyers looking to get their foot on the property ladder face more challenges than ever before.
 As house price rises continue unabated, the dream of getting even a toe on the property ladder is being pushed further out of reach.
-Research by the Halifax shows that the average price and average deposit paid by first time buyers reached new highs in 2016 and the average deposit has more than doubled over the past decade from £15,168 in 2006 to £32,321 in 2016, an increase of 113%.
+Research by the Halifax shows that the average price paid by first time buyers has increased by 39% over the past decade from £153,030 in 2008 to £212,473 in 2018, and the average deposit increased by 57% over the same timeframe from £21,133 in 2008 to £33,252 in 2018.

 But fear not, help is now at hand.
 The new Lifetime ISA could be the only hope for many young people of getting enough money together to buy their first home.